This simple guide will show you exactly how travel insurance protects you and your money16 October 2021

 These coverage are for the “smaller things” that are nice to have.
 Again, the list is not complete but it will give you an idea of some additional coverages.

-Baggage Coverage can reimburse you for your personal belongings if your luggage is lost, stolen or damaged.
+Baggage Coverage can reimburse you for your personal belongings if your luggage is lost, stolen or damaged not just on your flight, but on your entire trip.

 Baggage Delay Coverage provides money to buy essential items until your delayed bags arrive, such as a toiletry kit, a swimsuit, or another change of clothes.